This week our #AskMeAnything session welcomed Alex Prokhorenko, Founder and CEO of Rapidus Delivery, to talk about Why Founders Make Great PMs!

 - Where is that fine line that defines you as a platform

-Godfrey, Splunk’s CEO back in the day, told me once: no matter how many times we market ourselves as a
+Godfrey, Splunk’s CEO back in the day, told me once: no matter how many times we market ourselves as a platform, until our customers consider us as a platform and start using us as a platform, we are merely a product.

 How much of your time each week or month do you spend directly talking to end users one on one and doing interviews?